trsteinmetz/trsteinmetz/README.md

 # Tarcísio Steinmetz

-Certified AWS Cloud Architect Associate 🚀 | Passionate about High Availability, Disaster Recovery, and maximizing DynamoDB's potential 💡
+Certified AWS Cloud Architect Associate

 <!--
 **trsteinmetz/trsteinmetz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.